AtticusZeller/pdf2u/docs/CONTRIBUTING.md

 > [!TIP]
 >
-> If you have any questions about the source code or related matters, please contact the maintainer at aw@funstory.ai .
+> If you have any questions about the source code or related matters, please contact the maintainer at aw@atticuszeller .
 >
-> You can also raise questions in [Issues](https://github.com/funstory-ai/yadt/issues).
+> You can also raise questions in [Issues](https://github.com/atticuszeller/yadt/issues).
 >
 > You can contact the maintainers in the pdf2zh discussion group.
 >